practicaldsc/study/problems/disc10/su20-midterm-q03.md

 # BEGIN SUBPROB

-Assume that our design matrix X contains a column of all ones.
+Assume that our design matrix $X$ contains a column of all ones.
 The sum of the residuals of our model $\vec{y}^* = X \vec{w}_\text{ridge}^*$ ________.

 ( ) equal to 0